ColumPaget/castclient.lua/README.md

 castclient.lua comes with an initial feeds.lst file that can be copied to ~/.castclient/feeds.lst.
 Alternatively you can add feeds by pressing the 'a' key and entering the URLs when prompted.
 Pressing the '?' key will display a list of keystrokes that are used.

+For bitchute channels you have to enter the url to the channel (usually https://www.bitchute.com/channels/<chan name>/) and castclient.lua will find the RSS feed for the channel.

 LICENSE
 =======

-castcleint.lua is released under the GPLv3 and is copyright Colum Paget 2019
+castclient.lua is released under the GPLv3 and is copyright Colum Paget 2019